-(ii) $\Rightarrow$ (iii): It follows from basic facts of algebra that if $\uGamma{\nTheta}{\theta}$ has a non-negative rational solution, then it has one in which the number of non-zero unknowns is not greater than the number of inequalities (see, e.g., \cite{Paris}, Chapter 10).
-Additionally, observe that all equations and inequalities in $\uGamma{\bnTheta}{\theta}$ are actually either of the form $\sum_i c_i x_i =0$ or $\sum_i c_i x_i\ge b$, with $b\ge 0$.
-So, if $\uGamma{\nTheta}{\theta}$ has a rational solution, one can get an integer solution by multiplying the rational solution by the product of all the denominators.
+(ii) $\Rightarrow$ (iii): It follows from basic facts of algebra that if $\uGamma{\nTheta}{i,\theta}$ has a non-negative rational solution, then it has one in which the number of non-zero unknowns is not greater than the number of inequalities (see, e.g., \citeN{Paris}, Chapter 10).
+Additionally, observe that all equations and inequalities in $\uGamma{\bnTheta}{i,\theta}$ are actually either of the form $\sum_i c_i x_i =0$ or $\sum_i c_i x_i\ge b$, with $b\ge 0$.
+So, if $\uGamma{\nTheta}{i,\theta}$ has a rational solution, one can get an integer solution by multiplying the rational solution by the product of all the denominators.
 Let $X$ be such a solution.
-Consider now the system $\Gamma'$ obtained from $\uGamma{\bnTheta}{\theta}$ by inserting zeroes for all unknowns that have value zero in $X$. $\Gamma'$ has now at most $m$ unknowns.
-Obviously, the above solution of $\uGamma{\bnTheta}{\theta}$ restricted to the unknowns of $\Gamma'$ is a solution of $\Gamma'$.
-Applying Proposition \ref{pr:papadimitriou}, $\Gamma'$ has a solution $Y$ where all values are bounded as required. $Y$ can be extended to a solution of $\uGamma{\bnTheta}{\theta}$ by adding zero values for all unknowns that do not appear in $\Gamma'$. \end{proof}
+Consider now the system $\Gamma'$ obtained from $\uGamma{\bnTheta}{i,\theta}$ by inserting zeroes for all unknowns that have value zero in $X$. $\Gamma'$ has now at most $m$ unknowns.
+Obviously, the above solution of $\uGamma{\bnTheta}{i,\theta}$ restricted to the unknowns of $\Gamma'$ is a solution of $\Gamma'$.
+Applying Proposition \ref{pr:papadimitriou}, $\Gamma'$ has a solution $Y$ where all values are bounded as required. $Y$ can be extended to a solution of $\uGamma{\bnTheta}{i,\theta}$ by adding zero values for all unknowns that do not appear in $\Gamma'$. \end{proof}